UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

           file.
           If this option is not present, the script will prompt the user what to do.
+  --year_first <first year of harvest>
+          Start the harvest from this year on.
+  --year_last <last year of harvest>
+          End the harvest at this year.
 ```
 This script harvests OpenAlex Works, and by harvesting these
 Works, it also harvests OpenAlex Authors.